alee1900/PALab7/README.md

 A manual player will use the keyboard, while the bot will extract a random token.
 Simulate bot contests on large graphs.
 - Implement a timekeeper thread that runs concurrently with the player threads, as a daemon.
 This thread will display the running time of the game and it will stop the game if it exceeds a certain time limit.

+I have finished the first and last bullet points in optional.

 ## Bonus

 - Implement a "smart" player.
 This should try to create valuable sequences, while not allowing others to extend theirs.